Relational operator: Logical equivalence

 Though perhaps unobvious at first, like the boolean logical operators XOR, AND, OR, and NOT, relational operators can be designed to have logical equivalence, such that they can all be defined in terms of one another.
 The following four conditional statements all have the same logical equivalence E (either all true or all false) for any given x and y values:

 This relies on the domain being well ordered.

 Standard relational operators

 The most common numerical relational operators used in programming languages are shown below.
-Standard SQL, uses the same operators as BASIC, while many databases allow != in addition to <> from the standard.
+Standard SQL uses the same operators as BASIC, while many databases allow != in addition to <> from the standard.
 SQL follows strict boolean algebra, i.e. doesn't use short-circuit evaluation, which is common to most languages below.
 E.g. PHP has it, but otherwise it has these same two operators defined as aliases, like many SQL databases.

-Other conventions are less common: Common Lisp and Macsyma/Maxima use Basic-like operators except for inequality, which is /= in Common Lisp and # in Macsyma/Maxima.
+Other conventions are less common: Common Lisp and Macsyma/Maxima use Basic-like operators for numerical values, except for inequality, which is /= in Common Lisp and # in Macsyma/Maxima.
+Common Lisp has multiple other sets of equality and relational operators serving different purposes, including eq, eql, equal, equalp, and string=.
 Older Lisps used equal, greaterp, and lessp; and negated them using not for the remaining operators.